The Best Nylon String Guitar Roundup

 Headlining the features of this modern nlyon stringed guitar is the solid Canadian cedar top which is supported by Indian rosewood back and sides.
 They form the guitar's resonant body which features a modern cutaway for easier upper fret access.
 The tone of the C7 is surprisingly loud for its size, all the while letting you hear the nuances of your playing.

-Scale length for this guitar is standard at 25.6" while the nut is a bit narrower at 1.96", which can be a put off for those looking for traditional specs, but good news for those with shorter fingers.
-If you are looking for a reasonably priced nylon stringed guitar with the backing of a manufacturer that actually specializes in nylon string guitars, then check the C7 out.
+Scale length for this guitar is standard at 25.6" while the nut is 2.04", which follows traditional specs.
+An acoustic-electric version called C7-CE is also available with built-in Fishman Presys blend system, a cutaway body and a slightly narrower nutwidth of 1.96".
+If you are looking for a reasonably priced nylon stringed guitar with the backing of a manufacturer that actually specializes in these types of instruments, then check the C7 out.
 Visit Cordoba for more information, or get the latest Cordoba C7 price & reviews at Amazon.com

 Best Mid Range Nylon String Guitars